graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Scalars

-ScalarTypeDefinition : Description? scalar Name URI?
-Directives[Const]?
+ScalarTypeDefinition : Description? scalar Name Directives[Const]?

-URI : StringValue but compliant with RFC3986

 Scalar types represent primitive leaf values in a GraphQL type system.
 GraphQL responses take the form of a hierarchical tree; the leaves of this tree are